retroace/FValidator/docs/Introduction.md

 	/>
 ```

+> You can also bail from the validation by putting **bail** option.
+This makes the validation proceed on the order of the given type

 ## Input Mutator

 Sometimes what you might want to specify through validation for some fields.
 To express those using this